Your likely question

 Use this page as a practical setup guide before you travel and a backup checklist after landing.

-The main risks are not the train itself.
-The train ride is usually straightforward.
+The train ride itself is usually not the hard part.
 The real friction points are booking with the correct passport details, choosing the right station, passing security, finding the gate, and leaving enough time.

 Many Chinese cities have more than one railway station.
 The mistake that hurts most is booking the right train in the wrong station.
 A city may have a central station, east station, west station, south station, or north station, and they can be far apart.